Vake93/Express.NET/readme.md

 # Express.NET

-Express.NET is a DSL for build fast web services effortlessly.
-This builds on top of .NET / ASP.NET 5.

-**This is my MSc Project.**
+Express.NET is a lightweight, low-ceremony Domain Specific Language (DSL) for building HTTP based services easily.
+It is based-on .NET / ASP.NET 5.
+With the use of concise language constructs, this allows you to focus on important bits.. your code and your application!
+Express.NET handles **DELETE, GET, HEAD, POST, PUT** and **PATCH** requests and provides a simple, elegant syntax for returning a response with just a couple of keystrokes.

 # Hello world

-The "Hello, World" program is traditionally used to introduce a programming language.
-Here it is in Express.NET:

 ```csharp
 service HelloWorldService;